Julie Roset

 Europadisc Classical, August 2022

-As the Grand Winner of the 2022 Metropolitan Opera Laffont Competition, the name of French soprano Julie Roset has rapidly become one to note and her performances as Zémire (Zémire et Azor) last season at Opéra Comique garnered unanimous acclaim, Le Figarowriting “the young soprano catches the light with her singing as natural as it is intelligent”.
+As Grand Winner of the 2022 Metropolitan Opera Laffont Competition, it came as little surprise when French soprano Julie Roset took First Prize at Plácido Domingo’s Operalia in 2023 and was crowned ‘Révélation Lyrique’ at Les Victoires de la Musique Classique in 2025.
+Breakthrough performances as Zémire (Zémire et Azor) at Opéra Comique brought unanimous acclaim, with Le Figaro writing “the young soprano catches the light with her singing, as natural as it is intelligent”.

 See more